 About the project

-In the summer of 2021–22 it will be 50 years since Lake Pedder was flooded by a Hydro-Electric Power Scheme.
+The summer of 2021–22 marks 50 years since Lake Pedder was flooded by a Hydro-Electric Power Scheme.
 This jewel of the Tasmanian Wilderness World Heritage Area, with its iconic wide, pink quartzite beach was swallowed up when 242 square kilometres of Tasmania’s wilderness drowned.
 The art and imagery created at the time continues to capture our imagination.

 The original lake is not forgotten.
 It lies quietly waiting, just 15 metres beneath the dark, dead, brooding body of water still officially gazetted as Lake Pedder.